 While it’s not allowed to visit all mosques as a tourist, definitely make it a point to visit at least one!
 The inside is often stunning.

-While it’s never advisable to leave valuables out and always smart to be mindful of your money abroad, I have had to leave luggage and valuables in the car for periods of time between hotels and have had no problem.
+While it’s never advisable to leave valuables out and always smart to be mindful of your money, I have had to leave luggage and valuables in the car for periods of time between hotels and have had no problem.

 While I come from a place where doors need to be locked overnight and when you leave the house, that is not a concern for many people living here.
 You are largely safe traveling as a solo female in Dubai.